isomerpages/moe-rivervalleyhigh/_our-curriculum/Balanced Education/Co Curricular Activities Curriculum (CCAC).md

 </p>
 <h4><strong>CCA Engagement Guidelines</strong></h4>
 <p>1.
 Secondary 1 to 4 Integrated Programme (IP) students are required to
-participate in at least one core CCA offered by the school.
-IP students are strongly encouraged to opt for the same CCA in their Junior College (JC) years for holistic longer-term development.</p>
+<br>participate in at least one core CCA offered by the school.
+IP students
+are strongly encouraged to opt for the same CCA in their Junior College (JC) years for holistic longer-term development.</p>
 <p>2.
 JC students are highly encouraged to engage in at least one CCA and